microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.Examples/Experimental/SpatialAwareness/README.md

 ### Install roadmap

-MSBuild will be replacing this processin the future which will eliminate the NuGetForUnity dependency.
+MSBuild will be replacing this process in the future which will eliminate the NuGetForUnity dependency.

+If you have installed MSBuild you need to remove the Microsoft.Windows.MixedReality.DotNetWinRT package from NuGet.

 ## Demonstration and debugging SU